mgoular/VMAzureDeploy/README.md

 # VMAzureDeploy
-Auto Deploy a VM into Azure using Github Actions
+Auto Deploy a VM into Azure using Github and AzureDevops